England Women 4-0 Bosnia-Herzegovina Women

 - From the section Women's Football

-England made it two wins out of two in World Cup qualifying as they comfortably beat Bosnia-Herzegovina in Walsall.
+England made it two wins out of two in World Cup qualifying as they easily beat Bosnia-Herzegovina in Walsall.

-Skipper Steph Houghton scored twice, adding a 54th-minute free-kick to her 19th-minute headed opener.
+Captain Steph Houghton scored twice, adding a 54th-minute free-kick to her 19th-minute headed opener.

-Winger Nikita Parris had got the second goal, heading home Toni Duggan's cross 42 seconds after the break, while Fran Kirby completed the scoring late on with a penalty.
+Nikita Parris headed home the second from Toni Duggan's cross 42 seconds after the break, while Fran Kirby's penalty completed the scoring late on.

+Wales beat Kazakhstan 1-0 in Cardiff to top Group A by one point from England who have a game in hand.

-But England could, and really should, have won by more.
+England were runaway winners but they could, and really should, have had more.

 Chelsea's 25-goal number 10 Kirby was particularly out of luck, having a string of on-target efforts denied by either keeper Almina Hodzic or her defenders.
 And one 20-yard chip on the stroke of half-time brought the save of the night, Hodzic somehow finding the height to tip the ball over.

-England opened their qualification campaign by beating Russia 6-0 in September, with former boss Mark Sampson sacked the following day.
+The Lionesses opened their qualification campaign by beating Russia 6-0 in September, with former boss Mark Sampson sacked the following day.

 He was dismissed following evidence of "inappropriate and unacceptable" behaviour with female players in a previous role.